 Step 5.
 Check (tick) SMB 1.0/CIFS File Sharing Support checkbox, and click the OK button.

-Some Workarounds to Fix NAS Device Won’t Show on Windows 10
+Some Workarounds to Fix NAS drive not showing on network windows 10

 - If you’re logged in to your Windows 10 system from Microsoft Account, log out of it and log in as a local user.

 - Try using Wi-Fi to access the NAS device.